Mokhithraa/Slack_leave_manager/README.md

   - HR channel is notified of all decisions.
   - Notion tasks overlapping with leave dates are highlighted.
   - Provides visibility into project timelines and dependencies.
+  - Automatically marks overlapping Notion tasks with the employee's leave status when leave is approved.

 - **Additional Commands**
   - `/leave_balance` → Check your current leave balance.